6 Career Prospects For Writers

 However, news reporting is not a 10 to 5 job and demands late nights, early starts and working on Sundays to meet deadlines.

 A journalism degree from a reputed college will help you cross the threshold of the world of journalism, while internships can bag you a good opportunity rather fast.
 Skills like identifying a gripping story, getting strong quotes, writing a rich and relevant article and meeting deadlines, are the qualities expected from news reporters.

 4. Freelance Writer

 Freelancing is the next big thing.
-Since writing does not need team work, many young writers are now taking up roles as freelance journalists or content developers.
-They are working with print publications, magazines, and are writing stories for press.
+Since writing does not need teamwork, many young writers are now taking up roles as freelance journalists or content developers.
+They are working with print publications, magazines, and are writing stories for the press.
 Writing multiple articles per day for online mediums is also very much in vogue.

-There is no dearth of opportunities in the online content space today and also every niche—including science, medicine, politics and sports — has demands for content for their online platforms.
-The online content space is quite competitive and writers often have to start with a modest pay.
+There is no dearth of opportunities in the online content space today and also every niche—including science, medicine, politics, and sports — has demands for content for their online platforms.
+The online content space is quite competitive and writers often have to start with modest pay.

 5. Social Media Manager

 Even a decade ago, no one could think of using social media to market businesses.
 In a dramatic change of events, businesses today are rushing to appoint skilled resources to manage social media platforms.
 In addition to channels like Facebook, Instagram, Snapchat, LinkedIn and Twitter, many are also promoting their brand through Quora, Vine, Slack and the like.